virtual-kubelet/systemk/README.md

 nothing is installed in that case.
 Basically this tells systemk that the image is not used.
 This can serve as documentation.
 It's likely command and/or args in the podspec will reference the same path.

-This mode helps in running system as a non-root user.
+This mode helps in running systemk as a non-root user.

 ### Addresses

-Addressses are configured with one the systemk commandline flags: `--node-ip` and `--node-external-ip`, these may be IPv4 or IPv6.
+Addresses are configured with one the systemk command line flags: `--node-ip` and `--node-external-ip`, these may be IPv4 or IPv6.
 In the future this may get expanded into allow both (i.e. dual stack support).
 The primary Pod address will be the value from `--node-external-ip`.

-If `--node-ip` is not given, systemk will try to find a RFC 1918 address on the interfacesand uses the first one found.
+If `--node-ip` is not given, systemk will try to find a RFC 1918 address on the interfaces and uses the first one found.

 If `--node-external-ip` is not given, systemk will try to find a non-RFC 1918 address on the